nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Define `nuxeo.binarystores.root` for the Root of All Binaries Store

 A new property `nuxeo.binarystores.root` is now available, and its use is recommended over the now-deprecated `repository.binary.store`.

 The old `repository.binary.store` is equivalent to `${nuxeo.binarystores.root}/binaries`

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27109](https://jira.nuxeo.com/browse/NXP-27109)

-#### Support flagging repositories as headless
+#### Support Flagging Repositories as Headless

 A new "headless" attribute has been added to the repository descriptor to allow flagging repositories as headless: